6 / Future Scenarios: Economic Mobility, Workforce, and Inequality in California

 Remote work and an increasingly equal economy prompts many workers to decide to live in California for its natural beauty, but work for companies in other states or countries.
 California policymakers must make tough decisions about payroll taxes and other critical sources of the state’s income.

-Undocumented immigration to California reaches a peak of over 200,000 people in one year
+Undocumented immigration to California reaches a peak of over 200,000 people in one year1990s

-Several California cities begin implementing living wage ordinances
+Several California cities begin implementing living wage ordinances2020

 Moonshots for Homelessness